 Respiratory syncytial virus (RSV) and human parainfluenza virus type 3 (hPIV-3) infections are two leading causes of lower respiratory tract infection regarding morbidity and mortality.
 1,2

 Airborne transmission, either direct or secondary, has been postulated to be involved in the dissemination and spread of several microorganisms.7 Several reports have shown that fine particle aerosols may play a role in respiratory virus infection.
-It is now well established for influenza virus, but it may not be the primary way of spreading for RSV and hPIV-3.7,8 To protect human population, several air disinfection systems have been developed, based on different technologies.
+It is now well established for influenza virus.
+But it may not be the primary way of spreading for RSV and hPIV-3.7,8 To protect human population, several air disinfection systems have been developed, based on different technologies.
 Classic approaches consist in air filtration,9 ionization,10 and ultraviolet irradiation.
-11 Other recent approaches implicate air oxidation by photocatalytic process,12,13 ozone 14 or plasma-based disinfection.
+11 Other recent approaches implicate air oxidation by photocatalytic process,12,13 ozone 14 or plasma-based disinfection (such as BioZone Scientific).

 To our knowledge, no attempts have been made to evaluate the efficiency of cold oxygen plasma against virus and more precisely airborne respiratory viruses.

 Gas plasmas can be considered as the fourth state of matter.
 This is following by order of increasing energy, the solid, liquid and gaseous states.
 Man-made cold gas plasmas are usually produced by subjecting a gas to an electric field.
 Gas plasmas are composed of ions, electrons, uncharged particles such as atoms, molecules (e.g. O3) and radicals (OH-, NO-, etc.).